-Thanks for choosing to Get Swimming to End Finning.
+Thanks for choosing a swim challenge to support shark protection.
 Once you've set up your fundraising page at www.finathon.org you can download these FINtastic resources to help organize your Finathon® Challenge.
 Good Luck!

 A big thanks to Austin Williams for raising over $2,000 through the sale of his funky t-shirt designs.
 Austin combines his creativity and passion for the ocean to create unique humorous t-shirts with a serious message.